open-contracting-extensions/european-union/docs/index.md

 ## We want your feedback!

-This is the first public working draft of this website.
 To contribute, please first read this page, and then dive into the guidance.
 Feedback is discussed openly on GitHub.
-For your convenience, we provide links to GitHub for all potential and reported issues.
 To browse all issues or to open another issue, visit [this website's GitHub issues](https://github.com/open-contracting-extensions/european-union/issues).